Engin-Boot/pong-stage-ektasaini/Stage0/start_game.md

   When the user presses the start game button

-  Then this module will set the inital velocity, direction of the ball along with the initial score of both the players.
+  Then this module will set the initial velocity, direction of the ball along with the initial score of both the players.